Washington Avenue Residence - Application to the Design Review Board

 The Concept

 Unusual for a single-family home in Sebastopol, this project went through a formal Design Review Board process—required as part of a subdivision agreement dating back to 2005.
-The steeply sloped site, one of four parcels carved from a larger property, remained undeveloped until now.
-Surrounded by residential neighbors and open views to the east, it offered both challenges and potential.
+The steeply sloping site, one of four parcels carved out of a larger property, remained undeveloped until now.
+Surrounded by residential neighbors and open views to the east, it offered both challenges and great potential.

 As part of the permitting process, the DRB evaluates how new buildings fit into their site context, considering massing, materials, and how a home interacts with its surroundings.
 Our role is to develop a clear, thoughtful design package that meets city guidelines and reflects the character of the site.
 We prepare all presentation materials, attend the hearing, and advocate on behalf of our clients to ensure a smooth review.